enaqx/awesome-react/README.md

 ### Contribution

-Your contributions and suggestions are heartily♡ welcome. (✿◠‿◠)
+This list started as personal collecton of interesting things about React.
+At the time it started React was in beta, there was special script to convert JSX to JS and even Flux was not yet published.
+React is mainstream now, lots of things happened.
+Please, do not try to use this list as advertisement board or place for your experiments.
+Only free resources here.
+Your contributions and suggestions are heartily♡ welcome, though. (✿◠‿◠)

 ---